 The Center for Business and Economic Research (CBER) was established in 1937 as an auxiliary of the Haslam College of Business at the University of Tennessee, Knoxville.
 The mission of CBER is to produce and disseminate new information in the general area of economic research, and in the specific areas of economic development, regional economics, fiscal policy and delivery of key public services.
 CBER has an annual operating budget in excess of $2 million and is funded through state appropriations and grant/contract research.
-The Center has five research faculty and an extensive support staff.
+The Center has six research faculty and an extensive support staff.
 CBER is a designated State Data Center allowing direct and timely access to Census and other data.

 CBER staff have an extensive track record in conducting and supervising research projects, both large and small.
 CBER annually prepares the Economic Report to the Governor and maintains the Tennessee Econometric Model (TEM) of the state economy, which provides quarterly, annual and long-term economic and fiscal forecasts.
 In addition to the Tennessee Econometric Model, recent modeling activities at CBER include development of the Tennessee Employment Security Insurance Model (to estimate and forecast Employment Security trust fund balances); a forecasting model that projects future Families First caseloads, recipients and grant expenditures for the Tennessee Department of Human Services; and a revenue-estimating model for Tennessee state and local governments.

 In the role of Tennessee State Data Center, CBER provides access to electronic data from the U.S. Census Bureau and answers questions on these data.
 CBER maintains an online database of demographic and economic time series in order to make Tennessee data available to government agencies, libraries, businesses, news services, and the general public.
 Subscribe to the Tennessee State Data Center to receive email notification when new data products for Tennessee are available.